Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/lightprobes/reflection_cubemaps.rst

    By default, the influence volume is also the parallax volume.
    The parallax volume is a volume on which is projected the recorded lighting.
 It should roughly fit it surrounding.
-   Sometimes it may be better to adjust the parallax volume without touching the influence parameters.
+   In some cases it may be better to adjust the parallax volume without touching the influence parameters.
    In this case, just enable the *Custom Parallax* and change the shape and distance of the parallax volume independently.